Pennsylvania Railroad class GG1

-The Pennsylvania Railroad GG1 is a class of streamlined electric locomotives built for the Pennsylvania Railroad (PRR), in the northeastern United States.
+The Pennsylvania Railroad Class GG1 is a class of streamlined electric locomotives built for the Pennsylvania Railroad (PRR), in the northeastern United States.
 The class was known for its striking art deco shell, its ability to pull trains at up to 100 mph, and its long operating career of almost 50 years.

 Between 1934 and 1943, General Electric and the PRR's Altoona Works built 139 GG1s.
 The GG1 entered service with the PRR in 1935 and later ran on successor railroads Penn Central, Conrail, and Amtrak.
 The last GG1 was retired by New Jersey Transit in 1983.

-Most have been scrapped, but 16 are in museums.
+Most have been scrapped, but sixteen are preserved in museums.

 Technical information

 Body and mechanical

 The GG1 was 79 ft 6 in long and weighed 475000 lb.
 The frame of the locomotive was in two halves joined with a ball joint, allowing the locomotive to negotiate sharper curves.
 The body rested on the frame and was clad in welded steel plates.
 The control cabs were near the center of the locomotive on each side of the main oil-cooled transformer and oil-fired train-heating boiler.
 This arrangement, first used on the PRR's Modified P5 class, provided for greater crew safety in a collision and provided for bi-directional operation of the locomotive.
 Using Whyte notation for steam locomotives, each frame is a 4-6-0 locomotive, which in the Pennsylvania Railroad classification system is a "G".
 The GG1 has two such frames back to back, 4-6-0+0-6-4.
 The related AAR wheel arrangement classification is 2-C+C-2.
 This means one frame mounted upon a set of two axles unpowered (the "2") and three axles powered (the "C") hinged with the ball and socket to another frame of the same design (the +).
 The unpowered "2" axles are at either end of the locomotive.
 The GG1 was equipped with a Leslie A200 horn.